Pregnancy calendar

 Almost every woman who learns that she is expecting a baby asks herself: "What week am I pregnant?"
 What are the symptoms of pregnancy that can happen to me week after week and how do I deal with them? " Especially for all future mothers and their loved ones, we have prepared a pregnancy calendar in which the pregnancy is described in detail week by week.

-Thanks to this, future parents can more consciously go through this special time.
-Especially when they are expecting their first child and are not sure what the next weeks may bring.
-In our pregnancy calendar, we describe the most common pregnancy conditions and how to deal with them.
-We also advise on how to convert individual weeks of pregnancy into months and trimesters, and on which week of the pregnancy calendar are medical examinations recommended by the Polish Society of Gynecology and Obstetrics (PTGiP).
+This allows expectant parents to navigate this special time more consciously, especially if they're expecting their first child and aren't entirely sure what the coming weeks may bring.
+Our pregnancy calendar describes the most common pregnancy symptoms and effective ways to manage them.
+We also offer tips on how to convert individual weeks of pregnancy into months and trimesters, and which week of the pregnancy calendar is appropriate for medical examinations recommended by the Polish Society of Gynecology and Obstetrics (PTGiP).

 Week by Week Pregnancy Guide

-On the Internet you can find many poorly reliable and incomplete sources about the course of pregnancy.
-That is why our articles have been prepared in cooperation with experienced doctors of the Institute of Mother and Child, specializing in issues in the field of gynecology and obstetrics.
-We have collected comprehensive data on each week of pregnancy, so that a pregnant woman will be able to better understand what is happening to her body, what are the symptoms of pregnancy week by week and how the baby in her belly develops.
+The internet is full of unreliable and incomplete sources regarding pregnancy.
+Therefore, our articles were prepared in collaboration with experienced physicians from the Institute of Mother and Child, specializing in gynecology and obstetrics.
+We have compiled comprehensive information on each week of pregnancy, allowing pregnant women to better understand what's happening with their bodies, the symptoms of pregnancy week by week, and how the baby is developing in their womb.

-It is also worth getting acquainted with the pregnancy calendar for the coming weeks and months in advance.
-It will help even better mentally and practically prepare for the next stages of pregnancy and register in advance for the medical examinations recommended in the given weeks, which we always remind you of in our articles.
+It's also worth familiarizing yourself with the pregnancy calendar for the coming weeks and months.
+This will help you better prepare mentally and practically for the next stages of pregnancy and register in advance for the medical examinations recommended for those weeks, which we always remind you about in our articles.

 Pregnancy calendar: calculate which month, week and trimester it is, or how not to get lost in "pregnancy math"

-A physiological pregnancy lasts 9 months, which are divided into 3 trimesters (each consisting of 3 months).
-Due to the fact that pregnancy is an extremely dynamic period, in which important changes in the development of the fetus often occur from week to week, the entire pregnancy is divided into individual weeks in the medical nomenclature - this is why calendar physiological pregnancy covers 40 weeks (i.e. 9 months).
-Below is a table that clearly shows the division of the entire pregnancy into individual months, weeks and trimesters:
+Physiological pregnancy lasts 9 months, divided into 3 trimesters (each consisting of 3 months).
+Because pregnancy is an extremely dynamic period, during which important changes in fetal development often occur from week to week, the entire pregnancy is medically divided into individual weeks – that's why the physiological pregnancy calendar spans 40 weeks (or 9 months).
+Below is a table that clearly breaks down the entire pregnancy into individual months, weeks, and trimesters:

 Podsumowując: